raven-dev-ops/EA_Sports_FC_26_Discord_Bot/SECURITY.md

 If private reporting is not available, contact the maintainers directly and avoid filing a public issue.

+## Secrets and Deployments

+- Keep `.env` and Heroku config vars private; rotate Discord tokens and API keys immediately if exposed.
+- Do not post tokens, MongoDB URIs, or Google credentials in issues, logs, or screenshots.
+- If a secret leak is suspected, revoke the credential and open a private advisory with the timestamp and impacted environment.

 ## Response Targets

 - Acknowledgement: within 3 business days.